Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 Description
 ~~~~~~~~~~~

-This is the structure of a video event as it is returned by the
+This is the woke structure of a video event as it is returned by the
 `VIDEO_GET_EVENT`_ call.
 See there for more details.